Puppet-Finland/doc/GIT.md

 If the changes look innocent you can rebase the modules with upstream:

     $ git submodule foreach "git pull --rebase origin"

+Puppet-Finland modules that are based on upstream modules need to be rebased periodically.
+The first time you do this add "upstream" as a remote:

+    $ git remote add <upstream-git-repo-url>

+Once this is taken care off fetch the changes from upstream, review them and then rebase:

+    $ git fetch upstream
+    $ git show master..upstream/master
+    $ git rebase upstream/master